NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Experiments

 (1) The \textsc{UCR} time series archive~\citep{dau2019ucr} contains 128 univariate time series datasets from various sources, including sensor, motion, trajectory, etc. In total, there are 60,555 in the training set of these 128 sub-datasets by their official split.

 (2) The \textsc{UEA} benchmark~\citep{bagnall2018uea} contains 30 datasets with a wide range of cases, dimensions and series lengths for multivariate time series classification.
-For self-supervised pretraining, datasets containing excessively lengthy sequences are excluded, following which multivariate data is partitioned into univariate sequences.
+Multivariate data in the UEA archive is partitioned into univariate sequences for joint self-supervised pretraining.
 This finally leads to 1,386,874 sequences for training.

 (3) Other commonly used datasets in recent technical papers~\citep{ijcai2021-324, zhang2022self} include: \textsc{Epilepsy}~\citep{andrzejak2001indications}, \textsc{SleepEEG}~\citep{kemp2000analysis}, \textsc{HAR}~\citep{anguita2013public}, \textsc{Gesture}~\citep{liu2009uwave}, \textsc{FD-A}~\citep{lessmeier2016condition}, \textsc{FD-B}~\citep{lessmeier2016condition}, \textsc{ECG}~\citep{clifford2017af} and \textsc{EMG}~\citep{goldberger2000physiobank}.
 These datasets in total contain 441,757 training sequences.
 More information about these datasets is included in Appendix~\ref{datasets}.